ToxicFrog/doom-mods/README.md

 ### Hallucinogens *(Poison mastery)*

 Once an enemy has enough poison stacks on it to eventually kill it, it fights on your side until it dies.
 Enemies affected by hallucinogens gets a damage bonus from Weakness rather than a damage penalty.

+## Acid

+Acid stacks are slowly converted into damage on a 1:1 basis, but the less health the target has and the more acid stacks they have, the faster this happens.

+Acid stacks have a cap based on the damage dealt by the attack that inflicted them, so they're best used with weapons that have high per-shot damage like the rocket launcher and SSG.
+(For shotguns, the total damage of all the pellets that hit is used, not the per-pellet damage.)

+### Corrosive Shots *(Acid basic upgrade)*

+Shots poison enemies.
+The amount of acid applied, and the cap, is 50% of the damage dealt, increased by another 50% per level.

+### Acid Spray *(Acid intermediate upgrade)*

+Attacks that exceed the acid cap for the target will splash the acid onto nearby enemies instead.
+Spray range and the level of the applied acid depends on your level of Acid Spray.

+### Explosive Reaction *(Acid mastery)*

+Enemies that die with acid stacks on them explode, dealing 1% of the target's health per acid stack to its surroundings.

+### Embrittlement *(Acid mastery)*

+Enemies with acid stacks on them take 1% more damage from all sources per stack.